yebaoshan/configuration-file/README.md

 # configuration-file
-read write configuration file simply
+read configuration file simply

-justly only read feature
+Allow both ; and # comments at the start of a line Non-blank line with leading whitespace, treat as continuation of previous name's value Inline comment ; must be prefixed by a whitespace character